bitshifted/cloud-tools/tf-bootstrap-aws/README.md

 # Terraform Bootstrap AWS - Cloudformation template

-This Cloudformation template is intended to bootstrap AWs S3 backend for use with Terraform pipelines.
+This Cloudformation template is intended to bootstrap AWS S3 backend for use with Terraform pipelines.
 It creates S3 buckets and IAM roles needed to store Terraform state in S3.

 ## Motivation